FanFiction.Net: Site content

 The stories published to the site can be about new and old existing works.
 By 2001, almost 100,000 stories were posted on the website.
 Steven Savage, a programmer who wrote a column for FanFiction.Net, described it as "the adult version of when kids play at being TV characters" and that the content posted on the website serves as examples for "when people really care about something".
 FanFiction.Net has since become the largest online repository for fan-created works.

-FanFiction.Net also hosts one of the longest works of fiction ever written.
+FanFiction.Net also hosts some of the longest works of fiction ever written.
 The Subspace Emissary's Worlds Conquest, a Super Smash Bros. fan fiction written by FanFiction.Net user AuraChannelerChris, gained media attention for its length of over four million words at the time of notice, more than three times as long as In Search of Lost Time written by Marcel Proust.
-The Loud House: Revamped, a fan fiction published by Jamesdean5842 and mainly centered around the animated television series The Loud House, was written from 2017 to 2024.
-It was 16 million words long by 2022 and over 30 million upon completion, claimed by The Spectator Australia to be "the longest fiction work in the history of the world".
+Another fan fiction, this one about The Loud House, was 16 million words long by 2022 and over 30 million upon completion, claimed by The Spectator Australia to be "the longest fiction work in the history of the world".